micmor-9/pds-netanalyzer/README.md

 ## Usage
 > **NOTE**
-> The application needs to be run with admin priviledges in order to correctly use the specified interface to sniff traffic
+> The application needs to be run with admin priviledges in order to correctly use the specified interface to sniff traffic.

->
+The application can be run in several way and with several arguments\
+  `cargo run -- -c, -commands`   Show all possible commands